deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Never.
 Clan stick together.
 But we have to *go.”*

-Cook wordlessly handed them Berry’s jacket. “stretcher,” he said, and offered his own unused spear.
+Cook wordlessly handed them Berry’s jacket.
+“Stretcher,” he said, and offered his own unused spear.
 Combined with Conley’s, they quickly had a basic enough litter lashed together that Conley was able to drag Holly along on it.

 They stopped to say goodbye to Berry.
 None of them wanted to leave him to the Hunters, but there was nothing else they could do.
 Nobody knew what to say, anyway.